dmpalyvos/debs-2020-challenge/README.md

     - After getting all chunks, your solution should stop upon seeing `404` status code.
 Now you ready for the next step.

-1. Both the final, and Benchmark Systems you will test against, in their environments, will contain `BENCHMARK_SYSTEM_URL`, so make sure you read it in your solution program to be able to connect to to our system.
+1. Both the final, and Benchmark Systems you will test against, in their environments, will contain `BENCHMARK_SYSTEM_URL` as an environment variable, so make sure you read it in your solution program to be able to connect to to our system.
-1. Add the dependencies that your solution program uses to `Dockerfile.solution`.
+1. Define the procedure to install the dependencies, compile and run your solution in `Dockerfile.solution`.
+(If you use python, you will might only need to update the `requirements.txt` in the `solution_app` directory.)
 1. To start the evaluation of your solution run:

       ```bash